 - Fever

-- Ototoxicity (Hearing Loss): Ringing in the ears, dizziness, or loss of balance.
+- Hearing loss (ototoxicity): ringing in the ears, dizziness or loss of balance.

-- Neurotoxicity: Tingling, numbness, muscle weakness, or seizures.
+- Nerve toxicity: tingling, numbness, muscle weakness or seizures.

-- Allergic reactions: Rash, itching, swelling, or difficulty breathing.
+- Allergic reactions: skin rash, itching, swelling or difficulty breathing.

 Regular monitoring of kidney function (serum creatinine) and hearing tests (audiometry) is recommended during long-term treatment.

-- Amikacin should be used in pregnancy only if absolutely necessary.
+- Amikacin should be used in pregnancy only if it is absolutely necessary.

 - It may pass into breast milk in small amounts, so caution is advised during breastfeeding.

-- Dose adjustments are needed in people with kidney problems
+- Dosage adjustments are needed in people with kidney problems.

-- Higher risk of side effects, especially hearing loss and kidney damage.
+- There is a higher risk of side effects, especially hearing loss and kidney damage.

 - Other aminoglycosides (gentamicin, tobramycin)